 Removal of active eagle nests would usually be allowed only when it is necessary to protect human safety or the eagles.
-Removal of inactive nests can be authorized when necessary to ensure public health and safety, when a nest is built on a humanengineered structure rendering it inoperable, and when removal is necessary to protect an interest in a particular locality, but only if the take or mitigation for the take will provide a clear and substantial benefit to eagles.
+Removal of inactive nests can be authorized when necessary to ensure public health and safety, when a nest is built on a humanengineered structure rendering it inoperable, and when removal is engineered structure rendering it inoperable, and when removal is necessary to protect an interest in a particular locality, but only if the take or mitigation for the take will provide a clear and substantial benefit to eagles.